 - Our shipping packaging is recyclable and biodegradable.
 Everything we ship our products in is 100% recyclable and biodegradable.

-- The Lube is paraben-free.
+The Lube is paraben-free.
 In addition to being bad for humans, parabens are linked to ecological harm.
 That's why the EU has banned isopropylparaben and isobutylparaben in all personal care products, which is why we’ve formulated our fertility lubricant to be free of parabens.

 - Our books are sustainably-made and recyclable.
 Our self-published books are manufactured at mills that use 100% certified renewable energy, including electricity created by wind, solar, biomass, or run-of-river sources.
 Our paper includes post-consumer recycled (PCR) materials.

 - Our bottles are made from HDPE.
 High-density polyethylene (HDPE) is an environmentally stable material made from post-consumer recycled materials and is 100% recyclable.

 - Our pouches are made with 20%+ post-consumer recycled materials.
 The pouch used for The Lube is made from at least 20% post-consumer recycled materials.
 It is not recyclable, but is plastic neutral.